Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

 Backups allow you to have copies so that you can restore your Hubs instance in case anything goes wrong.
 This will save all of your instances, your avatars, and your projects in Spoke, your assets in Spoke, and will save pinned objects in room in the location where you pinned them.

-A backup of your Hubs instance stores all of those files into one thing that you can restore from at any time.
+A backup of your Hubs instance stores all of those files into one directory that you can restore from at any time.

 ## **How to do a backup**